mohammadshahabuddin/Visualizing-Top-Responsive-Kernels/README.md

 # How It Works
 Load a pre-trained or custom CNN model.
 (A pre-trained ResNet18 model trained on CIFAR-10 is provided for convenience.
-Download it here.
+Download it here:https://drive.google.com/file/d/1X0tetwb0iWWRknRwPCl-z3eTBJswfzrU/view?usp=sharing

 Specify the layer of interest for visualization.